-We define the limit group of a compaction as the intersection of all compact vacuum subsets.
+We define the limit group of a compacting automorphism as the intersection of all compact vacuum subsets.
 The definition makes sense in view of Proposition 6.1.
 The limit group need not be a vacuum set unless the ambient group is compact.
 The main properties of the limit group are collected in the following.

 Lemma 6.3.
-Let H be a locally compact group and $\alpha \in Aut(H)$ be a compacting automorphism.
+Let H be a locally compact group and $\alpha \in \operatorname{Aut}(H)$ be a compacting automorphism with limit group L. Then the following properties hold.

-- (i) The limit group L is an α -invariant compact subgroup. - (ii) For every compact subset K we have $\bigcap{n \in \mathbb{Z}} \alpha^n K \subseteq L$, with equality if K is a vacuum subset. - (iii) The limit group L is the largest α -invariant compact subgroup. - (iv) A compact subset K of H is a vacuum set if and only if it is a neighbourhood of L.
+- (a) The limit group L is an α -invariant compact subgroup. - (b) For every compact subset $K \subset H$ we have $\bigcap{n \in \mathbb{Z}} \alpha^n K \subseteq L$, with equality if K is a vacuum subset. - (c) The limit group L is the largest α -invariant compact subgroup. - (d) A compact subset K of H is a vacuum set if and only if it is a neighbourhood of L.